-With a game viewing area that is roughly ten times the size of nearby Manyara and a concentration of game that is exceptional from July through to October, this seasonal Tanzania safari park is a little gem on the Northern safari circuit, especially if you love elephants!
+With a game viewing area that is roughly ten times the size of nearby Manyara NP and a concentration of game that is exceptional from July through to October, this seasonal Tanzania safari park is a little gem on the Northern safari circuit, especially if you love elephants!

-Tarangire is the surprise package on the Northern circuit.
-Often overshadowed by the Serengeti and the Ngorongoro Crater, Tarangire has immense concentrations of game in the peak months and a fraction of the visitors that go to any of the other Northern parks.
-The game viewing here from July through to October is superb and the atmosphere and habitat is completely different from the other parks.
-Tarangire is surprisingly large giving visitors the quietest game viewing environment of all the parks in the region.
-The South of Tarangire, is especially quiet, and lodges such as Swala and Olivers Camp are the perfect place to explore this remote area, and to really get away from any other travellers.
+, Tarangire has huge concentrations of animals in the peak months and a fraction of the visitor numbers of any of the other Northern parks.
+From July through to October safaris here are superb, and the atmosphere and habitats are completely different from other parks.
+Tarangire is surprisingly large, giving visitors the quietest game viewing environment of all the parks in the region.
+The South of Tarangire is especially quiet, and lodges such as Swala and Oliver's Camp are the perfect place to explore this remote area, and to really get away from any other travellers.
 Overall, a superb little park that offers great value compared to its neighbours and a seriously good option for getting away from it all.

 During the dry months the concentration of animals around the Tarangire river is almost as diverse and reliable as in the Ngorongoro Crater.
 However, the ecosystem here is balanced by a localised migration pattern that is followed by the majority of game that resides in and around the park.
-As a result, Tarangire is a park which is superb in season but questionable out of its good months.
-Elephants are the main attraction with up to 3,000 in the park during the peak season months.
+As a result, Tarangire is superb in season but questionable the rest of the year.
+Elephants are the main attraction, with up to 3,000 in the park during the peak months.
 Peak season also sees good numbers of wildebeest and zebra

-Tarangire: When to go
+Tarangire - When to go

 The game viewing from July though to October is exceptional but for the remainder of the year the majority of game migrates out of the park, onto the floor of the Rift Valley and to the grazing grounds of the Masai steppe.
 As a result, we would advise visitors not to expect high concentrations of game in the off season months, but would still recommend travelling here to those who want to avoid the crowds.